robertapache/robertapache/README.md

 - 👋 Hi, I’m @robertapache (I chose the name because of the apache foundation)
 - 👀 I’m interested in programming, IT Architecture, etc
+- Architekt and Project Manager at IBM
+- Opinions mentioned here are private
 - 💞️ I’m looking to collaborate on everything valueable
 - 📫 How to reach me Twittter @robertapache